 There are lots of feeding vessels, but you only need two:

 - “Bucket” feeder – A cylinder with a pan hanging underneath.
 Pour the food in the top and the feeder doles out the pellets as the chickens need them.
 We hang ours from the ceiling of our coop, a few inches off the ground.
 This keeps the chickens from scratching dirt into the feed.
-Go with galvanized metal on these.
+Again, check out McMurray.

 If you feed your birds nothing but crumbles, pellets, and water, they will be fine.
 However, your eggs won’t be as rich and nutritious as they could be.
 Also, your chickens just won’t be as happy.
 That’s where snacks come in …